phalcon/documentation/docs/db-models-behaviors.md

 2 rows in set (0.00 sec)
 ```

+!!! warning "NOTE"

-> **NOTE**: You will need to ensure to specify the _deleted_ condition to filter your records so that you can get deleted or not deleted results back.
+    You will need to ensure to specify the _deleted_ condition to filter your records so that you can get deleted or not deleted results back.
 This behavior does not support automatic filtering.
-{: .alert .alert-warning }

 ## Custom
 The ORM provides an API to create your own behaviors.
 A behavior must be a class implementing the [Phalcon\Mvc\Model\BehaviorInterface][mvc-model-behaviorinterface] or extend [Phalcon\Mvc\Model\Behavior][mvc-model-behavior] which exposes most of the methods required for implementing custom behaviors.